zstrathe/gsf-dashboard/README.md

 # Green Stream Farms Dashboard
-A module for ELT (Extract-Load-Transform) processes to extract data from various sources (mostly Excel files stored on MS Sharepoint), and to generate daily "dashboard" reports from the stored data.
+A module for ETL (Extract-Transform-Load) processes to extract data from various sources (mostly Excel files stored on MS Sharepoint), and to generate daily "dashboard" reports from the stored data.
   - DB Tables:
     - ponds_data: measured data for ponds, recorded daily
     - daily_processing_data: measured data from processing, recorded daily